China reaffirms Xi's dominance, removes No. 2 Li Keqiang

 “Xi Jinping Thought” refers to his ideology, which was enshrined in the party charter at the previous congress in 2017.

-Xi, in brief closing remarks, said the revision to the constitution “sets out clear requirements for upholding and strengthening the party’s overall leadership.”
+In brief closing remarks, Xi said the revision to the constitution “sets out clear requirements for upholding and strengthening the party’s overall leadership.”

-Li was among four of the seven members of the party’s all-powerful Politburo Standing Committee who were missing from the party’s new 205-member Central Committee, which was formally elected at the closing session.
+Li was among four of the seven members of the party’s all-powerful Politburo Standing Committee who were missing from its new 205-member Central Committee, which was formally elected at the closing session.

 That means they won’t be reappointed to the Standing Committee in a leadership shuffle that will be unveiled Sunday.
 Xi is widely expected to retain the top spot, getting a third term as general secretary.

-The three others who were dropped were Shanghai party chief Han Zheng, party advisory body head Wang Yang, and Li Zhanshu, a longtime Xi ally and the head of the largely ceremonial National People’s Congress.
+The three others who were dropped were Vice Premier Han Zheng, party advisory body head Wang Yang, and Li Zhanshu, a longtime Xi ally and the head of the largely ceremonial legislature.

 Li Keqiang will remain as premier for about six more months until a new slate of government ministers is named.

-The roughly 2,000 delegates to the party congress — wearing blue surgical masks under China’s strict “zero-COVID” policy — met in the Great Hall of the People in central Beijing.
+The more than 2,300 delegates to the party congress — wearing blue surgical masks under China’s strict “zero-COVID” policy — met in the Great Hall of the People in central Beijing.

-Most media, including all the foreign journalists, were not allowed into the first part of the meeting when the voting was taking place.
+Most media, including all foreign journalists, were not allowed into the first part of the meeting when the voting took place.

-Former Chinese President Hu Jintao, Xi’s predecessor as party leader, was helped off the stage a little more than two hours into the 3.5-hour meeting, sparking speculation about his health.
+Former Chinese President Hu Jintao, Xi’s predecessor as party leader, was helped off the stage a little more than two hours into the 3.5-hour meeting without explanation.

 Hu, 79, spoke briefly with Xi, whom he had been sitting next to in the front row, before walking off with an assistant holding him by the arm.
-There was no official comment.
 Jiang Zemin, 96, who was president before Hu, did not appear at this congress.

+As speculation swirled in some Western media about the reason for Hu’s departure, China’s official Xinhua News Agency tweeted late Saturday that he was not feeling well and had been accompanied to a nearby room for a rest.

 Only 11 women were among the 205 people named to the Central Committee, or about 5% of the total.
 Members of minority groups made up 4%.
 Those percentages were roughly the same as in the last Central Committee.